mahendranv/mahendranv.github.io/_posts/kotlin/2021-04-30-bon-apetit.md

 From the problem definition, we get two things

 1. Element at index `k` should not be considered for bill computation
-2. Rest of the elements should be added and then share computed by dividing total by two
+2. Rest of the elements should be added and then share computed by dividing the total by two

 Bear in mind that division should be done *after* computing the total.
 So, below I listed few aggregators to compute the sum from array (excluding an index).
 There are more ways to achieve this in kotlin.
 Each has slight difference and some of them are improved version of other.